shah-zeb-naveed/data-structures-and-algorithms/README.md

   - For a binary tree, the maximum number of nodes at a level would be N+1 / 2​ which is also the number of leafs in a full binary tree.

   - At any given moment, the queue contains no more than  **two levels**  of nodes in the tree.
 The maximal number of nodes at one level is n/2​, which is the number of the leaf nodes in a balanced binary tree.
 As a result, the space needed for the queue would be O(_N_)
-  - it would be _ **faster** _ to sort a series of subgroups than sorting them all together in a single group.
-Here is a not-so-rigid proof.
-Suppose that we have a list of _N_ elements, it would then take O(_N_log_N_) time to sort this list.
-Next, we divide the list into _k_ sublists equally.
-Each list would contain  _k/N_​ elements.
-Similarly, it would take O(_N/k_​log_N/k_​) time to sort each sublist.
-In total, to sort all the _k_ sublists, it would take O(_N_log_N/k_​), which is  **less than**  the time complexity of sorting the original list O(_N_log_N_)).
-  - **DFS and BFS time complexity: O(n)**
-    - Because this is tree traversal, we must touch every node, making this O(n) where n is the number of nodes in the tree.
-  - **BFS space complexity: O(n)**
-    - BFS will have to store at least an entire level of the tree in the queue (sample queue implementation).
-With a perfect fully balanced binary tree, this would be (n/2 + 1) nodes (the very last level).
-Best Case (in this context), the tree is severely unbalanced and contains only 1 element at each level and the space complexity is O(1).
-Worst Case would be storing (n - 1) nodes with a fairly useless N-ary tree where all but the root node are located at the second level.
-  - **DFS space complexity: O(d)**
-    - Regardless of the implementation (recursive or iterative), the stack (implicit or explicit) will contain d nodes, where d is the maximum depth of the tree.
-With a balanced tree, this would be (log n) nodes.
-Worst Case for DFS will be the best case for BFS, and the Best Case for DFS will be the worst case for BFS.
-  - In backtracking (which is kind of a bruteforce) we have to undo changes for the next iteration
-  - In dfs based structures, think about what makes more sense.
-Calling dfs iteratively from the main function or within the recursive function
-    - 1st option: normayll when we have different starting points such as in labelling connected components
-    - 2nd option: when we have multiple decisions to make within a single call

 # DFS vs BFS
   - If it is known that answer lies nearby the source node in graph, or to get optimal answer, BFS should be used.